California State Lottery Headquarters

 Quick Facts

-• The team used an Integrated Project Delivery (IPD) process with weekly "Big Room" meetings
+- The team used an Integrated Project Delivery (IPD) method with weekly "Big Room" meetings, which helped the project finish $5M under budget and three months ahead of schedule

 Awards